 To reduce the expenses of delivering duplicate proxy materials, where multiple shareholders reside in the same household, we will deliver a single Notice, or for shareholders who receive paper copies of our proxy materials, a single Proxy Statement and Annual Report along with separate proxy cards, unless we have received instructions otherwise.
-If you share a household with one or more other shareholders and (i) would like to receive separate copies of the Notice or printed proxy materials, or (ii) you are receiving multiple copies of the Notice or printed proxy materials and, as a household, wish to receive only one Notice or one set of printed proxy materials, then you may request a change in delivery preferences.
+If you share a household with one or more other shareholders and (i) would like to receive separate copies of the Notice or printed proxy materials, or (ii) you are receiving multiple copies of the Notice or printed proxy materials, or (ii) you are receiving multiple copies of the Notice or printed proxy materials, or (ii) you are receiving multiple copies of the Notice or printed proxy materials, then you may request a change in delivery preferences.
 We will deliver promptly, upon written or oral request, a separate copy of the Notice or printed proxy materials, as applicable, to a shareholder at a shared address to which a single copy was delivered.
 For registered shareholders, you may contact our transfer agent at 866-574-5496 or write them at Computershare, P.O.
 Box 43006, Providence, RI 02940-3006.
 For beneficial owners, you may call the bank, broker or other nominee where your shares are held in street name.